novoalab/m6ABasecaller_per_read_analysis/README.md

 ```

-#### 2.2.
-Generation of  metagene plots based on the results from the m6A basecaller:
+### 3. Generation of  metagene plots based on the results from the m6A basecaller

 First, you'll need to install dependencies:
 ```bash